-Food & Trees for Africa (FTA) supports food gardens to increase food security and create jobs in diverse communities across South Africa.
+Food & Trees for Africa (FTA) supports food gardens to increase food security in South Africa and create jobs.
 In some cases, this means helping flourishing projects like Althea Plots to take operations to the next level and sustainably manage project growth.

-Thembeni Nxumalo founded the Althea Plots Project in 2016 after her husband passed away.
+Thembeni Nxumalo, a female farmer in South Africa, founded the Althea Plots Project in 2016 after her husband passed away.
 “I was lonely.
 I said, ‘Let me do something; let me start farming.’
 I started very small, and when I was harvesting the crops, I realised it was really working,” she recalls.
 “As time went on, I involved my family and my community.”

 She says farming is highly fulfilling.
 “I’m communicating with the land, and I’m more connected with the community.
 I’m proud to help them gain skills, and earn income from harvesting – whatever they need.”